Aboriginal land, native title and heritage

 - consult with traditional owners and other beneficiaries regarding development proposals, and where satisfied that traditional owners consent execute agreements

-- receive lease and royalty payments, and distribute to traditional owners and beneficiaries
+- receive lease and royalty payments in order to distribute to or for the benefit of traditional owners and other beneficiaries

-- assist Aborigines to engage in commercial activities.
+- assist Aboriginal people to engage in commercial activities.

 Land trusts, leases and licences

-A land trust holds title for the benefit of both traditional Aboriginal owners and other Aborigines who have traditional rights, including rights of entry, occupation and use whether or not those rights are qualified under Aboriginal tradition.
-A land trust must, and can only, act as directed by the responsible land council.
+An Aboriginal Land Trust (land trust) holds title for the benefit of both traditional Aboriginal owners and other Aboriginal people who have traditional rights, including rights of entry, occupation and use whether or not those rights are qualified under Aboriginal tradition.
+A land trust must, and can only, act as directed by the responsible Land Council.

-A land council can only direct the grant of a lease or licence by a land trust where satisfied that the traditional owners consent.
-The Commonwealth Minister's consent is required for leases greater than 40 years or those that have a value of greater than or equal to $1,000,000.
+A Land Council can only direct the grant of a lease or licence by a land trust where satisfied that the traditional owners consent.
+It must also be satisfied that affected communities have been consulted and the terms and conditions of the grant are reasonable.
+The Commonwealth Minister's consent is required for leases greater than 40 years or those that have a value greater than $5,000,000.

-A lease or licence may authorise any activity other than mining, since Aboriginal land does not include minerals.
+A lease or licence may authorise any activity other than mining, since Aboriginal land does not include rights to minerals.
 For further information on mining, see sections below.

 Blue Mud Bay Case

-Since then, the NT Government, land councils and traditional owners of intertidal zones have negotiated agreements to provide for access to recreational and commercial fishers.
+Since then, the NT Government, Land Councils and traditional owners of intertidal zones have negotiated agreements to provide for access to recreational and commercial fishers to some areas of tidal and intertidal Aboriginal land.

 Mining and Petroleum Production on Aboriginal Land